c33howard/signalk-to-batch-format/README.md

 you'll also need to set the environment variable `AWS_SDK_CONFIG_FILE=1`.

-To avoid unbounded storage growth on S3, you probably want to setup a lifecycle policy for the CSVs uploaded, or have the Lambda delete the file upon completion.
+To avoid unbounded storage growth on S3, you probably want to setup a lifecycle policy for the json files uploaded, or have the Lambda delete the file upon completion.

 # Configuration